ADGLY/ACCL-Coyote-Experiments/README.md

 3. Edit the FPGA_BIT_PATH variable in `ACCL/test/host/Coyote/run_scripts/flow_u55c.sh` to point to the appropriate bitstream
    - Standalone: `$SCRIPT_DIR/../../../../../cybersecurity/<output_folder_name>/bitfile/cyt_top`
    - Distributed: `$SCRIPT_DIR/../../../../../cybersecurity/<output_folder_name>/<optional_rank>/bitfile/cyt_top`
+4. Make sure the coyote_drv is not currently loaded: `sudo rmmod coyote_drv`
-4. From ACCL/test/host/Coyote/run_scripts run: `./flow_alveo.sh 1 1`
+5. From ACCL/test/host/Coyote/run_scripts run: `./flow_alveo.sh 1 1`
-5. Specify the id of the board that match the rank of the bitstreams you want to program
+6. Specify the id of the board that match the rank of the bitstreams you want to program

 # Run the examples